-Additional Information: "First Harmful Event", "Most Harmful Event", and the "Sequence of Events" data elements have the same harmful event attributes.
+Additional Information: "First Harmful Event" applies to the crash.
+"Most Harmful Event" (M_HARM) applies to the vehicle.
+"First Harmful Event," "Most Harmful Event," and the "Sequence of Events" data elements have the same harmful event attributes.
 The harmful event attributes were modified to be consistent.
 "Sequence of Events" also has non-harmful event attributes.